 Finite Element Modelling of Masonry Material Finite Element Modelling of Reinforced-Concrete Material Seismic Behaviour of Space Structures Structural Anchors and Fasteners . 研究领域. 专业： 研究方向： 研究领域和兴趣： 近期论文. 查看导师最新文章 （温馨提示：请注意重名现象，建议点开原文通过作者单位确认） Alai Bakhsh, M., Emelyanova

 UTILISATION OF KUDREMUKH IRON ORE TAILINGS FOR FINE AGGREGATE IN CONCRETE AND MORTARS : The main objective of the project is to investigate the suitability of Kudremukh Iron Ore tailings as a substitute for sand in mortar and concrete applications in the construction Industry.
-11) TREATMENT OF DESICCATED stone WASTE WATER : Desiccated stone industries of
+11) TREATMENT OF DESICCATED COCONUT WASTE WATER : Desiccated coconut industries of

 The Use of Aluminum Waste for Concrete Production.
 Augustine U. Elinwa Professor, Civil Engineering Programme, Abubakar Tafawa Balewa University, Bauchi, Nigeria Correspondence [email protected] & Elvis Mbadike Michael Okpara University of Agriculture, Umudike, Nigeria .
 Pages 217-220 Received 08 Apr 2010.
 Accepted 18 Nov 2010.
 Published online: 24 Oct 2018.
 Download